isovalent/ebpf-docs/docs/linux/concepts/concurrency.md

 Concurrency in the BPF world is something to be aware of when writing BPF programs.
 A BPF program can be seen as a function called by the kernel, thus the same program can in theory be invoked concurrently by every kernel thread.
 The only guarantee given by the kernel is that the same program invocation always [runs on the same logical CPU](scheduling.md).

 This is particularly important when accessing memory that is shared between multiple programs or invocations of the same program such as non-per-cpu maps and kernel memory.
-Accesses and modification to such kinds of memory are subject to [race conditions](https://en.wikipedia.org/wiki/Race_condition).
+Accesses and modifications to such kinds of memory are subject to [race conditions](https://en.wikipedia.org/wiki/Race_condition).
 Same goes for programs and userspace accessing the same map value at the same time.

 There are a few methods to avoid race conditions.